raquelmrti/itacademy-vue-sprint-7/README.md

 **✏️ Notes**:

 - I learned about the built-in [`Teleport`](https://vuejs.org/guide/built-ins/teleport.html) component, which is used to move a part of a component's template somewhere outside of its own space (even outside of the Vue app).
 This is often used with full-screen modals due to the fact that it helps with CSS positioning.
+- I also learned about `ref`, which is a way to reference HTML elements in Vue (instead of using `document.querySelector`, for example).

 ##### ✅ Finished: 08/05/2023

 ---

+**— Exercise 6**

+- Add a "Guarda pressupost" button that lets the user save their generated quotes.
+This list of quotes is rendered by a separate component, `PressupostList`.

+##### ✅ Finished: 09/05/2023